 Most days, the actual food served for hot lunch wasn't all that awesome, but ever so often, it was great.
 I mean, truly Good.
 My favorite was Chili & Maple Bar Day (I'll get to that here on the blog someday - you're gonna love it!), and my second favorite was Pizza Day.

 In fact, square school pizza was my first pizza.
-You see, back when I started grade school, we didn't go in for any of that fancy ethnic cooking like Pizza or Lasagna or Tacos at our house.
-We were a chili-mac, roast beef, chip-beef-on-rice kind of family back then.
+You see, back in the day, my mom didn't go in for any fancy ethnic cooking, like Pizza or Lasagna or Tacos.
+We were strictly a chili-mac, roast beef, chip-beef-on-rice kind of family in those days.

 Oh sure, by the time I hit my tweens, my mom had finally decided that she'd give the pizza at Amalfi's a try, and from then on we had it at least once a month.
 But even though I have had countless amazing, hand-tossed, artisan-created, wood-fired, rustic pizzas since those long-ago days, a slice of old school cafeteria pizza now and again is a comfortable, reassuring memory.